 So getting to stitches, I'll begin with cross stitch - a simple stitch that is easy to make and yet is very versitile.
 It is globally the oldest of the embroidery stitches and dates back to the Middle Ages.
 My method of stitching by hand is to create a row of forward diagonals first and then to go back on myself to create the cross.
 Getting the stitches even without any kind of guidelines can take a bit of practice and as with all embroidery, removeable guidelines may help in the first instance.

-A button hole or blanket stitch is equally well known and was used to edge button holes and blankets in times past.
-It's created by looping the thread around the top of the needle after it is pushed through the fabric and before pulling through.
+A button hole or blanket stitch is similarly a well known and long standing.
+Sometime call 'whip' or 'crochet' stitch, it is has been traditionally used decoratively to edge blankets and is also the basis of the stitch used for surgical sutering!
+It is created by looping the thread around the top of the needle after it is pushed through the fabric and before pulling through.

 Chain stitch has a history based around the 'Silk Road' and was originally done in silk thread.
 The stitch is made by pushing the needle through the fabric, often in a line, and similarly looping the thread around the top of the needle before pulling the needle through.
 It is a brilliant stitch to create flowing lines has therefore been used by many cultures for 'drawing'.
 Being required to pass only through one layer of fabric, it is also very useful for decorating close to the edge of seams.

 My favourite stitch for crazy patchwork is herringbone stitch.
 Along the lines of a cross stitch, it takes a little more thinking to create crosses on a parallel as you stitch.
 It can be helpful to have upper and lower guidances to stitch within.
 The stitch is created by taking backward bits of fabric along the upper and lower line of work so that the crosses are staggered.